I may have gone a bit overboard with trying chex mix varieties this year, making original, apple pie, caramel corn and cranberry-orange!

 Rotate one of the strips and fit the slits together to form a flexible x with the strips.
 Insert in your cookie tin and begin filling each compartment with a treat.

 NOTE: If you want to make your divider a little more stable, flatten the x and add a strip of tape where the two pieces meet in the middle.
-Open it up and flip to the next side of the x and repeat.
+Open it up, flip to the next side of the x, and repeat.
 Adding tape to all 4 corners and then creasing them along the folds will add a bit of stability.
 But this step is not necessary at all!

 Related Projects: